George Washington and God

 George Washington's friend, Dr. James Craik, who was a witness of the battle said: "I expected every movement to see him fall.
 His duty and situation exposed him to every danger.
 "Nothing but the superintending care of Providence could have saved him from the fate of all around him."

-There is a common misunderstanding about the faith of many of the founders that I believe has led some in particular to label them "Deists" rather than the evangelical Christians that many were.
+There is a common misunderstanding about the faith of many of the founders that I believe has led some in particular to label them "Deists" rather than the true Christians that many were.
 Though many were reluctant to talk publicly of their faith one only has to see in particular Washington's prayers to see the depth of his understanding and conviction to Biblical Christianity and his deep and personal relationship to Christ.
 Here's a sample of one of his daily prayers from his own handwritten journal...

 Sunday Evening Prayer: